Video Content-as-a-Service: Manage Video Content Better

 In Gartner’s report on how to use Content-as-a-Service (CaaS), it identifies the key challenges as:

-- New channels emerge and, to support them, new silos of content are often created, causing fragmentation and increasing complexity;
+- New channels emerge and, to support them, we create new silos of content, causing fragmentation and increasing complexity;

 - Businesses looking to move away from monolithic architectures and large, single-vendor implementations must choose a home for their customer-facing content.

 Content-as-a-Service vs DAM

 These challenges may not be solvable through the digital asset management (DAM) system — in fact, your DAM may well be your biggest problem.
 So let’s take a look at five ways in which CaaS is fundamentally different from a DAM: